ksu-is/avoid-falling-objects-/Projectroadmap.md

 ## Next Steps
 Because its very similar to the project I was planning on constructing one idea I also had is added many features to not only just be a simple game but to also have the person with more options.
 ## task completed/ still need to finish
- Completed* movement system
+ - Completed: movement system
- Completed: spike system
+ - Completed: spike system
- Completed: fullscreen mode
+ - Completed: fullscreen mode
- Completed: Added fullscreen for game over and a game over button overhaul -Add sound effects
+ - Completed: Added fullscreen for game over and a game over button overhaul
+ - Add sound effects
- -Add difficulty scaling
+ - Add difficulty scaling
  - Refined any crashing
   ## progress
   When running the program designed by Michael Varnerin I came across many inconvinent areas that could effect the players experience.